FusionDota2/KayzrTeamSort/README.md

 Program used for sorting players into teams for Dota 2 tournaments.

 Current versions:
+(These version are not identical yet to the Depricated Version in regard to sorting.
+Depricated Versions still give better results sometimes.)

   * DotaTeamMaker_Normal:
     * Distributes roles amongst players first.
 With priority from High to low MMR.
 Pos 1 to 5.